jnowland/Lettering.js/README.md

-# Lettering.js, a jQuery plugin for radical Web Typography
+# Lettering.js, a JavaScript file for radical Web Typography
 We developed a lightweight, easy to use Javascript `span` injector for radical Web Typography, we're calling it "Lettering Dot JS", and we're releasing it today for free over on Github.
 Let me demo it for you: `</stevejobs>`

 ## Individual Letter Control with Lettering.js